neuronsimulator/nrn/modelspec/programmatic/network/parnet.rst

     Description:
         This is deprecated.
 Use :meth:`ParallelNetManager.register_cell` .

-        If the gid exists on this machine the obexpr is executed in a statement equivalent to ``pnm.cells.append(obexpr)``.
+        If the gid exists on this machine the obexpr is executed in HOC in a statement equivalent to ``pnm.cells.append(obexpr)``.
 Obexpr should be something like
         \ ``"new Pyramid()"`` or any function that returns a cell object.
 Valid "real" cell objects should have a connect2target method and a synlist